Meet The Team

 Dr. Rastetter earned her Bachelor of Arts degree from Hiram College and Doctor of Veterinary Medicine degree from the Ohio State University.
 She is a member of the American Veterinary Medical Association, Ohio Veterinary Medical Association, Miami Valley Veterinary Medical Association, and the Association of Medical Professionals with Hearing Losses.
-Dr. Rastetter has over nineteen years in private practice including nine years working in the field of shelter medicine.
-She was honored to be able to volunteer her services in the aftermath of Hurricane Katrina and Rita in 2005 through multiple avenues both locally and at a temporary shelter near the disaster area.
+Dr. Rastetter has over two decades in veterinary medicine including nine years working in the field of shelter medicine.
+Since 2017, she has been part of The Ohio State University College of Veterinary Medicine application review team.
+Dr. Rastetter was honored to be able to volunteer her services in the aftermath of Hurricane Katrina and Rita in 2005 through multiple avenues both locally and at a temporary shelter near the disaster area.
 Her very active household consists of two sons and an often fluctuating number of dogs and cats.

 Education is a passion of Dr. Rastetter’s – not only for clients but also for her colleagues.
 As such, Dr. Rastetter is an Adjunct Professor for Sinclair Community College’s Veterinary Technology Program.
 Other veterinarians have also spent time at Pets In Stitches to learn her surgical techniques.

 Dr. Rastetter established Pets In Stitches after recognizing the community’s need for affordable surgical services.
 Dr. Rastetter is passionate about reducing the pet overpopulation crisis, pain management, shelter and disaster medicine, and client education.
 Few veterinarians have her level of spay and neuter experience and enthusiasm.